umautobots/nsavp_tools/documentation/data_format.md

     - `images`: A three dimensional dataset (messages x rows x columns) of raw (distorted) thermal images.
 Note that the firmware version we use with our ADK cameras embeds telemetry information in the first four pixels of the first row in the image.
 After extracting this information we write the value of the fifth pixel to the first four.
     - `timestamps`: A one dimensional dataset of TAI timestamps in nanoseconds.
 - `image_meta`: A group, derived from [image_meta_msgs/ImageMeta](../image_meta_msgs/msg/ImageMeta.msg) messages (a custom message type), including multiple one dimensional datasets of various image metadata parameters.
 In particular, this includes:
     - `driver_timestamps`: A one dimensional dataset of TAI timestamps in nanoseconds.
-Note that each timestamp matches exactly with the image the metadata corresponds to, but matches may not always exist due to some corresponding messages being dropped on one topic but not the other.
+Note that each timestamp matches exactly with the image the metadata corresponds to.
-    - `ffc_flags`: A one dimensional dataset of hexadecimal codes where the least significant digit indicates whether a flat field correction (FFC) is not being performed (0x0000), imminent (0x0001), in progress (0x0002), or complete (0x0003).
-Note that the thermal images are not valid during a FFC.
+    - `ffc_flags`: A one dimensional dataset of hexadecimal codes where the least significant digit indicates whether a flat field correction (FFC), also called a non-uniformity correction (NUC), is not being performed (0x0000), imminent (0x0001), in progress (0x0002), or complete (0x0003).
+When the FFC is in progress (0x0002), the camera returns duplicates of the last image captured before the FFC.
+We have removed these duplicate images and their corresponding meta data.

 ### 2.2.
 Monochrome